Mother, 2 children killed in Christmas Day shooting

 The suspect, who engaged police in a six-hour standoff before opening fire on officers, was taken into custody without injury, said Sgt.
 Jonathan Howard, a spokesman for the Phoenix Police Department.

-The slain woman and the suspect "had these two children in common," Howard said, adding that police were still working to determine the nature of their relationship.
+The slain woman and the suspect "had these two children in common," Howard said.
 The other child who was killed was 11 years old.
+The suspect was the woman's estranged spouse, police said.

 Children taken hostage